mjmenger/f5-s3-bigip-lab/docs/class1/lab1.rst

 | |lab021|                                                                                                      |
 +---------------------------------------------------------------------------------------------------------------+

+**Expected outcome**: Traffic is distributed across the **three** nodes behind the VIP.

+**Load‑balancing method**: This pool is configured for Least Connections, recommended for S3‑style workloads to reduce request skew.

 +---------------------------------------------------------------------------------------------------------------+
 | 9.
 Click the **Hide Chart** link to free up space in the browser window.                                      |
 |                                                                                                               |